Jamezofchez/FriskMod/README.md

 *“(You're filled with determination.)"*

-**Persevere** cards, allowing yourself to play them while bypassing any conditions for playability.
-However, cards persevered will become **Trapped**, becoming useless and causing you to lose one energy when drawn.
+**Persevere** cards, allowing yourself to play them for just 1 HP while bypassing any conditions for playability.
+However, cards persevered will become **Trapped**, becoming normally Unplayable and causing you to lose one energy when drawn.

 *“Despite everything, it’s still you”*